hi @Andrew Wynd here's the schema for that FAQ page:

 • Ongoing setout during structure

-• As-built verification and final certification
+• As-built verification and final checks

-Setout is the process of marking out the exact position of structural elements from drawings onto the site.
+Setout is the process of marking the exact position of structural elements from drawings onto the site.

 This can include: